HelloZeroNet/Documentation/docs/faq.md

 ...
 }
 ```
-"" means the top domain, any other that that is a sub-domain.
+"" means the top domain, any other that is a sub-domain.

 > __Tip:__ You can buy Namecoin for Bitcoin or other cryptocurrencies using [shapeshift.io](https://shapeshift.io/).